 We may think that dehydration is a minor problem, since when we were younger it was usually a simple thing to fix and didn’t cause lasting issues.
 Severe dehydration, common in elderly patients, is another story entirely.
 It can lead to all sorts of problems.
 We’ve already discussed kidney failure, but a severely dehydrated person can also experience brain swelling, low blood volume, increased stress on the heart, seizures, and even coma and death if untreated.
 In fact, a 2015 study in the International Journal of Preventive Medicine estimated that the fatality rate from dehydration in those 65 and older can be as high as 50 percent.

 If you suspect you, or someone you care for, may be suffering from dehydration, it’s important to seek medical attention promptly.
 A visit to your local emergency room or urgent care is always an option, but it may be easier and more convenient to request a medical team to come to you.

-Contact DispatchHealth, the at-home urgent care that makes medical treatment for seniors, families, and busy professionals fast and easy.
-They’ll send a team of ER-trained medical staff to your home, office, or wherever is most convenient.
+Contact DispatchHealth, the healthcare delivery service that makes medical treatment for seniors, families, and busy professionals fast and easy.
+They’ll send a team of emergency care providers to your home, office, or wherever is most convenient.
 Once there, they can run electrolyte tests, discuss and evaluate possible causes, administer electrolyte drinks or IV fluids if needed, and ensure you’re on the way to recovery, all from the comfort of your home.
 And since they are able to spend an average of 45 minutes with each patient, you’ll have plenty of time to get all of your questions answered and make sure you understand exactly how to avoid dehydration in the future.
 Since they accept Medicare as well as most private insurance, it’s an affordable medical service for seniors facing dehydration and many other acute medical problems.